damienmha/coaster-classification/README.md

 Based on the data in one file, I attempted to train multiple classificantion algorithms and a neural network to idenitfy roller coasters by type (steel, wood, or hybrid) based on the characteristics in the data.
 I will continue trying to improve this, though there are some issues with class imbalance.
 There may also not be enough variables that can accurately contribute to predicting this

 I am therefore looking at a second file in some of the data I found to attempt the same task.
-It has more variables that could be useful, but it is much messier and I am still in the process of cleaning it
+It has more variables that could be useful, but it is much messier.
+I have now finished cleaning it and am training classification models and a deep learning model on it